cristiangarc/donuts-crud-app/README.md

 npm run show id
 ```

-Update the name of a donut using its ID:
+Update the name of a donut using its ID and the new name:
 ```
-npm run update id
+npm run update id donut_name
 ```

 Destroy a particular donut using its ID: